-How do I register my child with a DoDDS Europe school?
+How do I register my child with a DoDEA Europe school?

 How is eligibility determined?
 What are the different enrollment categories?